Evolver/File-Uploader/README.md

 <h3>Examples</h3>

 You can view live debugging test of native API <a href="http://www.stepanov.lv/uploader/test.html">here</a>.
-Other tests you can find in /test/ directory of File-Uploader repo.
+Other tests you can find in <b>/test/</b> directory of File-Uploader repo.
+If you have cloned repo and trying to view tests from your local hard drive, the tests won't work because of Flash's security features.
+Upload tests to a domain and access them via browser.

 <h2>Supported browsers</h2>